JamesFormosa/serverless-stream-processing/1-prerequisites/README.md

 2. Create and Populate DynamoDB Table
    1. Navigate to the DynamoDB section of the AWS console and click * Create Table*.
    1. Give the table a unique name for the stack (e.g.: *yourlastname*-patient-register), and enter *patient-id* for the Partition Key.
 Click *Create*.
+   1. Make note of the ARN.

+ 3. Create an IAM Policy and Role to provide access to the patient register Dynamo DB table.
+    1. create the patient-register policy to grant access to the DynamoDB table contauininig patientb recoprds
+    1. copy the json from the patient-register-policy json document
+    1. save as *yourlastname*-patient-register-policy

- 3. Create a Lambda function to populate the patient register DynamoDB table.
+ 4. Create a Lambda function to populate the patient register DynamoDB table.

- 4. Create S3 buckets.
+ 5. Create S3 buckets.